Why Auction A House - Pros and Cons

 - Sale completion: The winning bidder must complete the sale as it is legally binding.

-- No pressure to sell: If the property gets lower than expected bids the reserve price protects you.
+- No pressure to sell: If the property gets lower than expected auction bids the reserve price protects you.

 - Serious bidders: Buyers have to do due diligence beforehand so there will only be serious buyers at the auction.

-Cons of selling your house at auction
+Cons of selling a house at auction

 - Highest price?: House auctions do not always achieve the highest price possible.
 Other methods of sale allowing for upward negotiation may get a higher price.